enzeyi/enzeyi/README.md

 </div>

-## Here's a shallow outline of who I am, you can always reach me out for deeper talks:
+##Here's a shallow outline of who I am, You can always reach out for deeper talks:

-- Microsoft Learn Student Ambassador
+•Actively a Beta Microsoft Learn Student Ambassador(MLSA)

-- Ex-Google Developer's Students Club Event Organizer
+•2X Google Developer Students' Club (GDSC) Event Organizer (2022-PRESENT)

-- Software Engineering Student at Africa Leadership Accelerator Program (ALX) & at Meta
+•Software Developer(C,Python & JavaScript)

-- Psychology Student at Moi University in Eldoret, Kenya
+•Third-year Psychology Student at Moi University in Eldoret, Kenya, expecting graduation in 2025

-- Currently training to become a full-stack engineer--open for internship and employment opportunities.
+•Actively applying for internship and remote employment opportunities as a software engineer/educator.

-- Aspiring MBA Student, Product Manager and business executive in the technology world.
+•Aspiring MBA Student, Product Manager, and business executive in the technology world.

-- Loves Information and technology
+•A Lover of Information and technology

-I am currently under fullstack software engineering training at META(via the Blacks in tech scholarship) and also at ALX

-I'm open for internship and junior roles positions in software engineering, product management or business administration.
+•Protagonist ENFJ-A Personality Type.
+(Extraverted, Intuitive, Feeling, Judging, and Assertive)

+"My purpose is to  bring out the best in people, to help them do the right things,and  to focus on the most important things in their lives"

+"My vision is to improve the lives of as many people as possible using technology"
 <br />

 ---